prettier/prettier/README.md

   // the last line instead of being alone on the next line
   jsxBracketSameLine: false,

   // Which parser to use.
-Valid options are 'flow' and 'babylon'
+Valid options are "flow" and "babylon"
-  parser: 'babylon',
+  parser: "babylon",

   // Whether to add a semicolon at the end of every line (semi: true),
   // or only at the beginning of lines that may introduce ASI failures (semi: false)